reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 **Partition key is used to segregate and route records to different shards of a stream.** We need to specify the partition key in the producer application while adding data to a Kinesis stream.

 For example, if we have a stream with two shards: `shard1` and `shard2`, we can write our producer application to use two partition keys: `key1` and `key2` so that all records with `key1` are added to `shard1` and all records with `key2` are added to `shard2`.

+### Data Ingestion - Writing Data to Kinesis Data Streams
+Applications that write data to Kinesis Data Streams are called `producers`.
+Producer applications can be custom built in a supported programming language using AWS SDK or by using the Kinesis Producer Library (KPL).

+We can also use Kinesis Agent which is a stand-alone application that we can run as an agent on Linux-based server environments such as web servers, log servers, and database servers.

 Let us create a producer application in Java that will use the AWS SDK's `PutRecord()` operation for adding a single record and the `PutRecords()` operation for adding multiple records to the Kinesis Data Stream.